CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 # Configure

-Find an example configs in `rabbitmq.yml`.
+Find an example config in `rabbitmq.yml`.

 # Usage